Mikyla Grant-Mentis: PWHL Ottawa (2023–24)

-After the PHF folding following the 2022-23 season and the founding of the PWHL, Grant-Mentis went undrafted but signed a free agent contract with PWHL Ottawa.
-After an underwhelming start to the season and following a stretch of healthy scratches, Grant-Mentis was released from her contract with PWHL Ottawa.
+After the PHF folded and the Professional Women's Hockey League (PWHL) was founded, Grant-Mentis went undrafted in the inaugural 2023 PWHL Draft but signed a free agent contract with PWHL Ottawa.
+After an underwhelming start to the season that included a stretch of healthy scratches, Grant-Mentis recorded three assists and had one goal called back during her six games with Ottawa before being released from her contract on February 17, 2024.